Government of Iran: Other institutions

-Assembly of Experts or Assembly of Experts of the Leadership is a deliberative body of eighty eight (88) Mujtahids.
-The members are elected by direct public voting for eight years.

-According to article 107, 109 and 111 the duties of this assembly are electing and removing the Supreme Leader of Iran.

-The last voting took place on 26 February 2016.
-The new assembly was opened on 24 May 2016 and selected Ahmad Jannati as chairman of the Fifth Assembly.

 Expediency Discernment Council

 The Expediency Discernment Council is an administrative assembly appointed by the Supreme Leader and was created upon the revision to the Constitution of the Islamic Republic of Iran on 6 February 1988.
-According to article 112 of Constitution It was originally set up to resolve differences or conflicts between the Consultative Assembly and the Guardian Council, but "its true power lies more in its advisory role to the Supreme Leader."
+According to article 112 of Constitution It was originally set up to resolve differences or conflicts between the Consultative Assembly and the Guardian Council, but "its true power lies more in its advisory role to the Supreme Leader".

 Members of the council are chosen by the Supreme Leader every five years.

 Sadiq Amoli Larijani is the chairman of this council.

-Councils of Iran
+Local councils

-According to article 7 the city and village Councils are one of the decision-making and administrative organs of the country.

-The chapter seven (article 100–106) of Iran's constitution is about these local Councils.
+According to Article 7, city and village councils form one of the decision-making and administrative organs of the country.
+Chapter seven (article 100–106) of Iran's constitution is about these local councils.
 According to article 100: In order to expedite social, economic, development, public health, cultural, and educational programmes and facilitate other affairs relating to public welfare with the cooperation of the people according to local needs, the administration of each village, division, city, municipality, and province will be supervised by a council to be named the Village, Division, City, Municipality, or Provincial Council.
 Members of each of these councils will be elected by the people of the locality in question.
 Qualifications for the eligibility of electors and candidates for these councils, as well as their functions and powers, the mode of election, the jurisdiction of these councils, the hierarchy of their authority, will be determined by law, in such a way as to preserve national unity, territorial integrity, the system of the Islamic Republic, and the sovereignty of the central government.